FrancescaY/Paradoc/README.md

 DICOM tooling on Linux has a real gap.
 [Weasis](https://github.com/nroduit/Weasis) is open-source and cross-platform but built on Java/Swing.
 [OHIF](https://ohif.org/) is an excellent web viewer but needs a DICOMweb-compliant server behind it.
 [Orthanc](https://www.orthanc-server.com/) is a strong lightweight PACS server but not a full desktop viewing client.
 There is currently no actively developed, native, modern-toolkit desktop DICOM viewer for Linux comparable to what Windows users have with tools like MicroDicom or RadiAnt.

 [fo-dicom](https://github.com/fo-dicom/fo-dicom) provides a solid, actively maintained .NET implementation of the DICOM standard.
-What's missing is the application layer above it: reusable, well-designed building blocks (patient/study/series management, rendering, storage, networking) that a Dicom client (such as a viewer), a PACS server, or specified tools can all share. **Paradoc** is designed to play the role of this layer.
+What's missing is the application layer above it: reusable, well-designed building blocks (patient/study/series management, rendering, storage, networking) that a Dicom client (such as a viewer), a PACS server, or specified tools can all share. **Extempore** is designed to play the role of this layer.

-**This project is not "yet another DICOM viewer."** Paradoc is a framework — with a viewer (**Rebus**) and a mini-PACS server (**Batavia**), as its first concrete, shippable applications.
+**This project is not "yet another DICOM viewer."** Extempore is a framework — with a viewer (**Rebus**) and a mini-PACS server (**Batavia**), as its first concrete, shippable applications.
 DICOMweb/FHIR interoperability are a longer-term direction once the core is solid.

 ## Project goals

-- **Paradoc: a DICOM framework for .NET/Avalonia** — reusable components and abstractions built upon fo-dicom, usable independently of any single application.
+- **Extempore: a DICOM framework for .NET/Avalonia** — reusable components and abstractions built upon fo-dicom, usable independently of any single application.
 - **A desktop viewer application (Rebus)** — native, fast, Linux-first (cross-platform via Avalonia), MIT-licensed.
 - **A mini-PACS server application (Batavia)** —classical Dicom networking.
 - **Longer-term**: DICOMweb and FHIR extension points, once the core framework and both flagship apps are stable.